Smooth entrywise positivity preservers, a Horn-Loewner master theorem, and symmetric function identities: Introduction and main results

-\item If instead $\rho = \infty$, then we have $c_m > 0$ for at least $n$ values of $m < m'$ and at least $n$ values of $m > m'$.
-(In particular, if $f$ is a polynomial, then the first $n$ nonzero coefficients and the last $n$ nonzero coefficients of $f$, if they exist, are all positive.) \end{enumerate} \end{lemma}
+\item If instead $\rho = \infty$, then $c_m > 0$ for at least $n$ values of $m < m'$ and at least $n$ values of $m > m'$.
+In particular, if $f$ is a polynomial, then the first $n$ nonzero coefficients and the last $n$ nonzero coefficients of $f$, if they exist, are all positive. \end{enumerate} \end{lemma}

 We further showed in \cite{KT} that these conditions are sharp, in that every other nonzero Maclaurin coefficient of $f$ can be negative.
-Note that the conclusions of Lemma~\ref{Lhorn} are stronger than those of Theorem~\ref{Thorn}, and they also cover settings not covered in Examples~\ref{Exbdd} and~\ref{Exunbdd}: the case of \textit{all} polynomial preservers, not merely ones with the initial Maclaurin coefficients of orders $0, 1, \dots, n-1$.
-(For these general polynomials, one can reason similarly as in Examples~\ref{Exbdd} and~\ref{Exunbdd}.)
-It is thus natural to seek a stronger version of the Horn--Loewner theorem, one which addresses the positivity of the first $n$ nonzero Taylor coefficients at a given point.
+The conclusions of Lemma~\ref{Lhorn} are stronger than those of Theorem~\ref{Thorn} -- albeit at $a=0$ and not at $a>0$ -- and they also cover settings not covered in Examples~\ref{Exbddunbdd}: the case of \textit{all} polynomial preservers, not merely ones with the initial Maclaurin coefficients of orders $0, 1, \dots, n-1$.